LaunchCodeEducation/data-analysis/src/chapters/functions/creating-functions.rst

 Defining Our Own Functions
 ==========================

 Built-in functions in Python give us a lot of capabilities.
-Indeed, we gain even more coding potential by writing our own functions.
+We gain even more coding potential by writing our own functions.

 .. index::